Hongya Cave's stilted houses lit up at night above the Jialing River, Chongqing

 Qingyu Yan banquet(an evening at a period Chongqing table)

-The walls are timber, the lanterns hang low over the table, and the cast move through the room in the dress of an older Chongqing while a live performance threads between the courses.
-The cooking leans on what gave the city its name: river fish, mountain herbs, and the slow spice register the riverside houses cooked with.
+The walls are timber, the lanterns hang low over the tables, and a live performance threads between the courses in the dress of an earlier era.
+The cooking leans on the river fish, mountain herbs and slow spice register the riverside houses cooked with.

 We hold the table at the early seating, when the room is at its calmest and the courses have time to unfold.
 Dietary notes pass to the kitchen in writing before you arrive, and the seats are arranged with a clear line to the performance space at the courtyard's centre.